Chapter 8: VM Exits Up Close

 Shutdown: KVM_EXIT_SHUTDOWN

 A guest triple fault delivers KVM_EXIT_SHUTDOWN (value 8).
 No fields in the kvm_run union carry detail; the exit reason alone is the signal.
-A triple fault occurs when the CPU encounters a fault while trying to deliver another fault — typically a fault with no valid IDT handler and then another fault while processing that.
-The hardware has nowhere to go.
-On AMD, this is SVM_EXIT_SHUTDOWN = 0x07f.
+A triple fault occurs when exception delivery itself fails and the processor cannot invoke a handler.
+On AMD, the corresponding hardware exit is SVM_EXIT_SHUTDOWN = 0x07f.

 Internal Error: KVM_EXIT_INTERNAL_ERROR